The internet is overloaded with clever articles telling you what kind of baby must haves you need.

 One of my favorite nonessential baby must haves…

-We used it primarily as a sleeper when my daughter’s GERD symptoms flared up.
+We also used our rocker as primarily as a sleeper when my daughter’s GERD symptoms flared up.
 The upright position helped her sleep without reflux issues.
-It was also a very convenient swing for those late night crying sessions.
+It was also a very convenient swing for those late night colic sessions.

 Pack n Play Bassinet Combo